What Do The Stars Mean?

 In an emergency, you should go to the nearest hospital.
 When you are able to plan ahead, the overall hospital star rating can provide a starting point for comparing a hospital to others locally and nationwide.
-Along with the overall hospital quality star rating, the Service includes information on many important aspects of hospitalization like hospital charges, rates of infection, deaths, readmissions, and complications.
+Along with the overall hospital quality star rating, the Service includes information on many important aspects of hospitalization like hospital timeliness, rates of infections, complications, readmissions, and deaths.

 Choosing a hospital is a complex and personal decision that reflects individual needs and preferences.
 You should consider a variety of factors when choosing a hospital, like physician guidance about your care plan and other sources of information about hospitals in your area.

 Discuss the information you find on the Service with your physician or health care provider to decide which hospital best meets your health care needs.

 The Service displays Hospitals Star Ratings after sorting first by ranking with the highest Star Ratings at the top of the page.
 Where there is a tie, the Service sorts and displays these alphabetically.

 Hospitals cannot pay for high Star Ratings and 100SafeCareHospitals.com does not receive any additional fees from hospitals for higher or better placement on lists through the Service.